-There are currently 12 directors comprising the S&T Board, until the Annual Meeting when Director Kane does not stand for re-election.
-The S&T Board has established seven committees: Audit, Compensation and Benefits, Credit Risk, Executive, Nominating and Corporate Governance, Risk, and Revenue Oversight.
-Each Board Committee serves as a joint board committee of S&T Bank in addition to being a Board Committee of S&T.
+There are currently 11 directors comprising the S&T Board.
+The S&T Board currently has established six standing committees: Audit, Compensation and Benefits, Credit Risk, Executive, Nominating and Corporate Governance, and Risk.
+Each Board Committee serves as a board committee of S&T Bank in addition to being a Board committee of S&T.

-During 2021, the S&T Board held nine board meetings, with the following number of meetings held by the S&T Board committees: Audit, four; Compensation and Benefits, six; Credit Risk, four; Nominating and Corporate Governance, four; Revenue Oversight, three; and Risk, four.
-The Executive Committee did not meet during 2021.
-Each director attended at least 75% of the total number of meetings of the S&T Board and committees on which he or she served during 2021.
-Independent members of the S&T Board meet at least twice per year in regularly scheduled executive sessions with the independent Chairperson of the Board presiding over all executive sessions.
+During 2022, the S&T Board held eight board meetings, with the following number of meetings held by the S&T Board committees: Audit, four; Compensation and Benefits, five; Credit Risk, four; Nominating and Corporate Governance, four; and Risk, four.
+The Executive Committee, which meets as often as it determines is necessary and appropriate, did not meet during 2022.
+Each director attended at least 75% of the aggregate number of meetings of the S&T Board and the committees on which he or she served during 2022.
+Independent members of the S&T Board meet at least twice per year in regularly scheduled executive sessions without management present.
+The independent Chairperson of the Board presides over all executive sessions.
 The S&T Board has implemented a formal policy that strongly encourages director attendance at the annual meeting of shareholders.
-In 2021, all of S&T's directors attended the annual meeting of shareholders.
+In 2022, all of S&T's directors attended the annual meeting of shareholders.